setms/book/docs/introduction/engineering.md

     Consider scores that differ less than 10% as ties.

     Select the best alternative.
-   (Kepner-Tregoe analysis builds upon this basic approach.)
+    Kepner-Tregoe analysis (see below) builds upon this basic approach.
 5. **Implementation**.
+    Develop the final solution, converting the design and raw materials into the desired product or system.

+    Materials have properties that we classify in categories, like mechanical, electrical, physical, chemical, thermal, and economic.
+    The materials' properties must match both the performance and functional requirements of the product and the processing requirements for its manufacture.
+    Engineers must be aware of the properties of the various materials when they design alternatives to prevent coming up with infeasible designs.

+    During implementation, test whether the product does indeed meet its requirements before going into full-scale manufacturing.
-     Develop the final solution and distribute it to the intended clients/customers/users.
+    Distribute the finished product or system to the intended clients/customers/users.
+    Activate any safety-critical subsystems first and start monitoring the system's performance.

     Receive feedback for the next-generation design.
     Since designing requires making trade-offs, there is seldom a perfect solution to the problem.
     Therefore, it's common to repeat the whole process multiple times, each time incorporating learnings from real-world usage.

-    Before a system becomes active, we must test it.
-    After testing, activate safety-critical subsystems first and start monitoring the system.

 6. **Reflection.**
     Contemplate the lessons learned and knowledge acquired and optionally write a report on the project.